Chief Operating Officer of Professional Services

 Sullivan leads Communications and Diversity & Inclusion efforts as a Health Catalyst leadership team member.
 She holds a Masters in Business Administration from Kellogg School of Management at Northwestern University, and a BA in History from the University of Portland, Oregon.
 Sullivan brings experience in B2B, B2C + B2G environments, from innovative high tech companies, including biomedical, semiconductor and aerospace & defense.
 She spent more than a decade in healthcare, including serving more than one hundred Pacific Northwest hospital customers, as CEO of an American Red Cross blood services region.
 Sullivan’s functional experience includes Operations Management; Human Resources; Marketing; Business Development; Strategy; M & A; Investor, Government + Community Relations; and Brand Development.

-Senior Vice President and General Manager, Financial Transformation Business
+Senior Vice President and General Manager of Improvement Applications Business Unit

-Dan Unger joined Health Catalyst in April 2014 and serves as the SVP and General Manager of Financial Transformation Business.
+Dan Unger joined Health Catalyst in April 2014 and serves as the Senior Vice President and General Manager of Improvement Applications Business Unit.
 He came to Health Catalyst after working at R1 RCM where he managed a consulting team that worked with large health systems to improve revenue cycle processes and reduce costs through analytics and operational improvements.
 Prior to R1, Dan worked as a consultant at Equation Consulting, a physician economics consulting firm, and as a pricing and profitability analyst at JP Morgan Chase.
 He graduated from the University of Arizona with degrees in Finance and Entrepreneurship and received his MBA in International Finance from the Thunderbird School of Global Management.

 Chief Medical Officer